About the Penguin 'Galaxy' series

 In October 2016, Penguin released six of their greatest masterworks of science fiction and fantasy, with bright, bold “bare boards” naked hardcover designs.
 The series was curated by crowd favourite Neil Gaiman, and each volume opens with his introductory series essay on the charm and value of science fiction.

 The series includes many of my own favourites, particularly Stranger in a Strange Land and The Once and Future King.
-It's nice to see these in sturdy volumes for a change, but sadly the binding is glued, which leaves open questions regarding their longevity.
+It’s nice to see these in sturdy volumes for a change, but sadly the binding is glued, which does leave open a question regarding their longevity.
+And also interesting to note that the spine titles on these editions run from bottom to top (normal for most European languages except English), so they may appear “upside-down” in an English-language shelf.
+Size-wise, they are similar to large paperback, with dimensions around 8.5″ high, 5.8″ deep.
+The most popular seller has been The Once and Future King, probably because it appears to both fantasy and children’s fiction markets.

 The Once and Future King by T.H.
 White